Skip to main content

 }

-Replace claude with your preferred agent ID.
+Replace my-project with your preferred stack ID.
 This ID identifies your memory store.

 Full Configuration Example